Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Observability focuses on giving context to the data, and Monitoring focuses on collecting data.

-Due to observability, cross-functional teams can better comprehend and respond to precise queries about what’s happening in highly distributed systems.
-You can identify what is slow or broken and what needs to be done to improve performance, thanks to observability.
-Teams can receive alerts about issues and proactively fix them before they have an impact on users when they have an observability solution in place.
+With Observability, cross-functional teams can better comprehend and respond to precise queries about what’s happening in highly distributed systems.
+You can identify what is slow or broken and what needs to be done to improve performance.
+Teams can receive alerts about issues and proactively fix them before they impact users when they have an observability solution in place.

 Observability gives a more complete assessment of the overall environment, while Monitoring focuses on KPIs.